mindspore-ai/mindpandas/README.md

 ## Quickstart

-First import MindPandas with the following command.
+First import MindSpore Pandas with the following command.

 ```python
 import mindpandas as pd
 ```

-Set the running mode of MindPandas with the following command, which can speed up your MindPandas workflow.
+Set the running mode of MindSpore Pandas with the following command, which can speed up your MindSpore Pandas workflow.

 ```python
 pd.set_concurrency_mode('multithread')